-Dr. Creagan was the Mayo Clinic president 1999, 2000, 2001.
+Dr. Creagan was the Mayo Clinic president 1999 to 2001.
 He was responsible to the Mayo Clinic CEO who directed answered to the internal board of governors and the external trustees.
 He believes that this gave him a fascinating insight into what he called the “Masters Of The Universe.”

 In this episode we interview Dr. Alison Van Dyke.
 Dr Van Dyke joined the Data Quality, Analysis, and Interpretation Branch of the Surveillance Research Program (SRP) as Director of the SEER-linked Virtual Tissue Repository (VTR) Pilot Studies.
 For the VTR Pilot Studies, SRP works with SEER registries to obtain custom annotations of detailed treatment data for pancreas and female breast cancer cases which may have biospecimens available.